Summit of Gran Paradiso

 Accommodation in Chamonix will be in a 3-star hotel in twin rooms.
 You will stay in Chamonix on the first and last night of the trip.
 Please note that your evening meal is not included when you are in Chamonix.

-You will spend two nights in mountain refuges in shared mixed-sex dormitory rooms: blankets are provided but you will need to bring a sleeping bag liner.
-Please only bring very basic toiletries as there is often no running water.
+The mountain refuges we use are authentic huts with catering facilities and shared mixed-sex dormitory rooms: blankets, pillows and mattresses are provided but you will need to bring a sleeping bag liner.
+Please only bring very basic toiletries as sometimes there is no running water available at the huts.
+On arrival at the huts, you will be expected to take off your boots and use indoor shoes.

 Luggage